znjameswu/flutter_math/doc/design.md

 - \dfrac, \tfrac ... will be rendered slightly different from KaTeX and will be in line with MathJax's rendering behavior.
 KaTeX has an `adjustStyle` function whose behvior we have no intention to follow.

+Text and Math mode AST design Rationale:

+We separate text-mode symbols and math-mode symbols by their types at the parsing time.
+This distinction of symbols will be preserved throughout any editing.
+We did not choose the following alternatives:
+- Make a TextNode extend from EquationRowNode and only allow this type to hold TextAtomNode as children
+    - Good for editing experience
+    - Horrible nesting of math inside text inside math while editing (which KaTeX supports).
+Type safety concerns for TextAtomNode's occurance.
+    - We could straightfoward avoid math inside text during parsing.
+But it requires a complete re-write of the parser.
+- Make a TextNode same as before, but adding a property in Options to change the behavior of child MathAtomNode
+    - Similar as before without type safety concern.
+However a symbol will behave vastly different in two modes.
+Some lazy initialization become impossible and inefficient.
+- Add a property in Options, and using a StyleNode to express mode changes
+    - Similar to above option.
+This StyleNode will require extra caution during AST optimization due to its property and all the text style commands beneath it.
+- Use a tree of TextNode inspired by TextSpan
+    - How can I nest math inside text?

 KaTeX functionalities that need further investigation
 - xArrow (arrow.js)
 - char